tesserato/thesis/Papers/01_Pulses_Envelope/corrections.md

 We explained the benchmarking more extensively, citing that the implementations used were from the signal processing module of the Scipy Python library, and also made the source code for the tests, as well as the used samples, available at the repository dedicated for the work.

 # Reviewer #4: This paper proposes a new method for envelope estimation by using the geometric properties of a discrete real signal.
 Using discrete curvatures to determine the envelope of a discrete signal is an interesting idea and results obtained by this proposed method seem to be acceptable.
-However, the reviewer cannot recommend the publication of the paper in its current form.The authors need to address the reviewers below and revise the paper accordingly:
+However, the reviewer cannot recommend the publication of the paper in its current form.
+The authors need to address the reviewers below and revise the paper accordingly:

 ## 1. The description of the key concepts is not clear.
 The paragraphs of the current paper were poorly written and readers cannot follow them easily.
 The authors are suggested to revise the paper extensively to improve its readability.
 We revised the text extensively, with the aim of improving the overall readability and making the flow of ideas more linear.
 To that end, the overall structure of sections and subsections was substantially changed.